seto77/ReciPro/README.md

-ReciPro is MIT-licensed free software that provides a variety of crystallographic calculations and electron microscopy simulations, and has been downloaded over 10,000 times since its release on github (March 2020). ***[See also Wiki page to learn how to use ReciPro!](https://github.com/seto77/ReciPro/wiki)***
+ReciPro is free software that provides a variety of crystallographic calculations and simulations, and has been downloaded over 10,000 times since its release on github (Mar 2020). ***[See also Wiki page to learn how to use ReciPro!](https://github.com/seto77/ReciPro/wiki)***

 [Various simulations being performed in real time (sample: SrTiO3)](https://user-images.githubusercontent.com/44538886/123412384-7e20a980-d5ec-11eb-86fd-921c37ce460c.mp4)